Snapshots

 • Use diff snapshot between mutations to validate structural changes with lower output volume.

-diff snapshot behavior:
+diff snapshot and snapshot --diff behavior:

 • First run initializes baseline (baselineInitialized: true in JSON).